Konyaco/BattleNetCompose/README.md

 # BattleNetCompose

-Mimic the UI of the BattleNet client.
-Built on Jetbrains Compose.
+A imitation of BattleNet client UI, built on Jetbrains Compose.

 ## Screenshot